cavaglieridomenico/react-projects/README.md

-## Implementation of the practice of projects closely related to the tutorial made by John Smilga on React.
+## Implementation of projects closely related to the tutorial made by John Smilga on React.

 #